Jayveeeee24/iSpeak-Signs/README.md

 - Switching of camera
 - sign language recognition functions such as onResume, onPause, onDestroy, onCameraViewStarted, onCameraViewStopped, onCameraFrame, swapCamera
 - added fix for camera where it crashes when memory is leaking
-- PPS: fix by adding a null check for mRgba in onCameraFrame
+- PPS: fixed by adding a null check for mRgba in onCameraFrame
-- the sign language model boasts up to 75%
+- the sign language model and recognition boosts up to 75%

 OTHER FRAGMENTS
 - removed hidden function in about fragment